 How to Enable User User Identification

-In the opening window, you'll find the directions to start and complete this process successfully.
+There you'll find the directions to start and complete this process successfully.

-Pro Tip: Click on publish changes button and visit the embedded pages as an end-user to successfully initialize the process.
+Pro Tip: Click on the publish changes button and visit the embedded pages as an end-user to successfully initialize the process.

 To test if the implementation is done successfully, you can follow the steps given here.